Can I Work While on Workers’ Compensation in North Carolina?

 Schedule Your Free Case Consultation Today

 Navigating the workers’ compensation process and making sense of workers’ compensation benefits on your own can be overwhelming, especially if you have special circumstances, such as questions about working while on workers’ comp.
-At Stewart Law Offices, LLC, our NC workers’ compensation attorneys are here to assist you and make sure that you understand your rights and your options.
+At Stewart Law Offices, our NC workers’ compensation attorneys are here to assist you and make sure that you understand your rights and your options.

 Our lawyers have years of experience and a track record of success.
 We aggressively represent our clients, get results, and are transparent and honest throughout the process.
 We work on a contingency fee basis, and we always offer free case consultations.